silverstripeltd/silverstripe-search-sdk/README.md

 As part of the Silverstripe Search managed service, we will put the required dependencies (and the explicit versions) through our internal regression testing before adding them to this SDK.

-This means that new tags for the SDK **will be slower** than new tags being made on these dependencies.
-The dependencies (like Forager and Discoverer) are open source/community modules, so they can have contributes coming in faster than we can regression test.
+This means that new tags for the SDK **will trail** tags being made on the upstream dependencies to ensure they are stable and work well with the service.

 **If you want updates to dependencies faster**, then you should define your own requirements for those dependencies with your own version constraints.
 By doing so, you accept the risks of your defined versioned constraints.